Close Menu

 Details Expanded:

-- Education Access: Free classes in Pustaka-vācana (reading and recitation, art #34) teach literacy and critical thinking, offered in temples and mobile learning units for slum or rural areas.
-The curriculum blends Vedic wisdom with practical skills like financial literacy or coding, ensuring broad applicability.
+• Education Access: Free classes in Pustaka-vācana (reading and recitation, art #34) teach literacy and critical thinking, offered in temples and mobile learning units for slum or rural areas.
+The curriculum combines Vedic wisdom with practical skills, such as financial literacy and coding, ensuring broad applicability.

-- Housing and Dignity: Cozy, affordable homes designed with Śayyā-racana (ergonomic beds, art #11) use Vastu principles for calming layouts, with shared courtyards to foster community.
-These homes are built using recycled materials, reducing costs while maintaining quality.
+• Housing and Dignity: Cozy, affordable homes designed with Śayyā-racana (ergonomic beds, art #11) utilize Vastu principles for calming layouts, featuring shared courtyards that foster community.
+These homes are constructed using recycled materials, which reduces costs while maintaining high quality.

-- Food Security: Free meals from temple kitchens, inspired by Sikh Langar and Karma Yoga, use locally sourced ingredients and are served with aesthetic touches like Pūṣpa-śakaṭikā (flower art, #22).
+• Food Security: Free meals from temple kitchens, inspired by Sikh Langar and Karma Yoga, utilize locally sourced ingredients and are served with aesthetic touches, such as Pūṣpa-śakaṭikā (flower art, #22).
 Mobile food vans ensure access for those unable to visit temples.

 Social Benefits Expanded:

-- Restoring Dignity: Quality housing and meals provide stability, reducing homelessness and hunger, which affect millions globally (per UN data).
+• Restoring Dignity: Providing quality housing and meals offers stability, reducing homelessness and hunger, which affect millions globally (according to UN data).
 This restores hope and strengthens family units.

-- Community Empowerment: Access to resources builds trust in institutions, encouraging the poor to participate in civic activities like community councils, enhancing social cohesion.
+• Community Empowerment: Access to resources fosters trust in institutions, encouraging the poor to participate in civic activities such as community councils, thereby enhancing social cohesion.

 3. For Women